razorblade23/PyCrucible/README.md

 ## Usage

-Package your Python app as a ZIP file or a directory.
 Your package should include at least:
 - A directory with your Python application (with an entry point (default: __main__.py))
-- A `pyproject.toml` file and project initialized with `uv`
+- A `uv` initialized project with `pyproject.toml` file
 - (optional) `pycrucible.toml` file with (in your project directory) for custom include/exclude, uv commands, enviroment variables and pre/post hooks
     - EXAMPLE: Example can be found in root directory under the `pycrucible.toml.example` name
     - WARNING: Only include/exclude implemented for now !